TheSpaceDevs/Tutorials/faqs/faq_LL2.md

 performance improvements, requiring no version bump.
 New features or data can also be added without bumping the LL2 version if they are fully compatible.

-When a new version is released, the announcement will be made the TSD [Discord server](https://discord.gg/p7ntkNA) and [Twitter](https://twitter.com/TheSpaceDevs) first.
+When a new version is released, the announcement will be made on the TSD [Discord server](https://discord.gg/p7ntkNA) and [Twitter](https://twitter.com/TheSpaceDevs) first.

 > ### Will there be a Launch Library 3?